 2. Big Cajun Man isn’t too happy about the city of Ottawa’s plans to more than double garbage collection fees and charge for them separately.
 With the trend toward cities charging fees for services, eventually property taxes will pay for nothing but the bloated administration that adds nothing to the actual services delivered.

 3. Ellen Roseman is concerned about the use of verbal contracts by telecommunications companies.

 4. Rob Carrick reports that the Ontario government plans to start teaching money management to kids in grades 4 to 12.
 Hopefully, the government will be able to limit the influence of the mutual fund industry who will want to steer the curriculum in a favourable direction.

-9. Jonathan Chevreau reports that Visa has revised its financial literacy web site.
+8. Jonathan Chevreau reports that Visa has revised its financial literacy web site (the web page with this article has disappeared since the time of writing).
 Apparently, Visa thinks the 20-10 rule makes sense: “never borrow more than 20% of your yearly net income” and “monthly payments should not exceed 10% of your monthly net income.”
 I have a better idea: never borrow more on your credit card than you can pay off at the end of the month.

 Thursday, November 5, 2009

 Official sources paint overly-rosy pictures of the amount of oil still available.
 The biggest reserves are controlled by Saudi Arabia, but the Saudis severely limit access to scientific information about these reserves.
 The authors painstakingly go through available scientific evidence and conclude that peak oil production world-wide is near despite official claims that at least 50 years of oil remain.